Awake!: Content

 The Golden Age outlined its primary aim in its first issue, stating, "we will point the people to the clear and indisputable evidence in the light of present-day events, disclosing the divinely expressed remedy for the reconstruction of human affairs that will bring the desire of all nations, assuring to the people life, liberty, and happiness."
 The magazine also contained articles about "social, political, and economic issue and was not confined to purely religious matters".
-Georges D. Chryssides notes that some articles "were opposed to orthodox medicine", particularly against vaccinations, theories about germs and the use of aluminum cooking utensils, "and recommended alternative methods of health care and remedies".
+George D. Chryssides notes that some articles "were opposed to orthodox medicine", particularly against vaccinations, theories about germs and the use of aluminum cooking utensils, "and recommended alternative methods of health care and remedies".

 Awake! contains articles on general interest topics such as nature, geography, health, family life, and also the Bible and biblical history, and is overseen by the Writing Committee of the Governing Body of Jehovah's Witnesses.
 Many issues claim that mankind is living in the end times.

 Distribution

 The magazine is printed in nineteen countries.
-Awake! has a worldwide circulation of 31,460,000 copies of each issue and is available, in selected languages, online in various digital formats.
+Awake! has a worldwide circulation of more than 32,200,000 copies of each issue and is available, in selected languages, online in various digital formats.

 The magazine is distributed by Jehovah's Witnesses in the course of their public ministry including door-to-door canvassing, approaching people in public places, given informally to acquaintances and professionals, or left as reading material in waiting areas.